soracom-labs/soracom-notebooks/README.md

 # Soracom notebooks

-A collection of Jupyter notebooks to manage Soracom operator.
+A collection of notebooks to manage Soracom operator, those can be run on something like Jupyter Notebook.

 ## How to use